moonstreet/moonstreet/content/posts/k3s-with-ingress.md

 EOF
 ```

-Need to add the hostname to my hostfile
+Need to add the hostname to my hostfile:

 ```shell
 # sudo vim /etc/hosts